Saving Secure Email Tests

 - support formal corporate security policies

-- allow off-the-shelf email systems to meet modern security requirements, e.g. HIPAA, PCI
+- allow off-the-shelf email systems to meet modern security requirements, e.g. HIPAA, GDPR, PCI

 - meet modern security requirements quickly, easily, and inexpensively without complexity or affecting reliability